adCenter -

 Conversion Rate Optimization -

-Depending on what your site deems as a conversion, there are steps that can always be taken to improve the likelihood that visitors to your site will perform a conversion driven action.
-Typically, this means changing certain aspects centered around the conversion.
-For example, if you have an ecommerce site, you may change the orientation of certain elements or their physical appearance like the color of the “Add to cart” button or removing certain steps to make it easier to purchase an item.
+Ecommerce site, you may change the orientation of certain elements or their physical appearance like the color of the “Add to cart” button, or removing certain steps to make it easier to purchase an item.
 Conversion rate optimization relies heavily on A/B testing as what may work for one website may not necessarily work for another.
+This is sometimes lumped under

 Cookie -

 Think of cookies like Batman’s Bat Tracer.
 When you visit a website, Batman sticks a cookie on your browser to follow you around.
 Batman can then go back to his Bat Cave and watch where you’re going and where you’ve been.
-A little Big Brother-ish to be sure, but cookies also provide direct benefits to surfers, including remembering passwords and bringing you offers in which you are genuinely interested (see Behavioral Targeting above).
+A little Big Brother-ish to be sure, but cookies also provide direct benefits to surfers, including remembering passwords and bringing you offers in which you are genuinely interested (see

 Cost per Acquisition (CPA) -